plone/documentation/docs/contributing/first-time.md

 ### Plone Contributors Team

 The Plone GitHub organization uses GitHub Teams to grant groups of GitHub users appropriate access to its repositories.
-New users, including GSoC applicants, are assigned to the [Contributors](https://github.com/orgs/plone/teams/contributors) Team within a few days after they have signed and returned the {ref}`Plone Contributor Agreement <contributing-sign-and-return-the-plone-contributor-agreement-label>`.
+New users, including GSoC applicants, are assigned to the [Contributors](https://github.com/orgs/plone/teams/contributors) Team within a few business days after they have signed and returned the {ref}`Plone Contributor Agreement <contributing-sign-and-return-the-plone-contributor-agreement-label>`.
 New contributors should wait for confirmation that they have been added to this team before creating a pull request to a Plone project.